secrethash/dropmenu/README.md

 DropMenu - Drop Down Menu
 =======

-**DropMenu** is a Database driven Drop Down Menu Package for ***Laravel 5+***.
+**DropMenu** is a Database driven, Dynamic Drop Down Menu Package for ***Laravel 5+***.
 DropMenu is Currently under development and that is the main reason that full documentation is not yet provided.
-But as it's an opensource project you are free to play around with.
+But as it's an opensource project you are free to contribute.
--

 > *FEEL FREE TO CONTRIBUTE TO THIS PROJECT BY  **FORKING, CREATING A PULL REQUEST, CREATING AN ISSUE, ETC.**.
 I'll be glad to answer them.*